KamitaniLab/BrainDecoderToolbox2/README.md

 # BrainDecoderToolbox2

-Matlab library for brain decoding
+BrainDecoderToolbox2 is a Matlab library for brain decoding analysis, providing interfaces to BrainDecoderToolbox2 data format and utilities for machine learning analysis and functional MRI data handling as well as drawing figures and visualizing data.

 ## Requirments

-- MATLAB (>R2007b)
+- MATLAB (>=R2007b)
 - SPM (5, 8, or 12)

 ## Installation

-1. Put `BrainDecoderToolbox2` in your computer
+1. Download `BrainDecoderToolbox2` in your computer.
-2. Run `setpath` or `addpath(genpath('/in/your/computer/BrainDecoderToolbox2'))` on MATLAB.
+2. Add the downloaded directory in your MATLAB path.
+    - `setpath.m` will set all the necessary path of BrainDecoderToolbox2.
+    - Alternatively, you can set the path by yourself (e.g., `addpath(genpath('/in/your/computer/BrainDecoderToolbox2'))`)
-3. Add SPM in your MATLAB path.
+3. Add SPM in your MATLAB path when you use functions depending SPM.

-## Files

-- bdata/
-    - Set of data interface functions for BrainDecoderToolbox2 data format
-- distcomp/
-    - Functions for distributed computation supports
-- fig/
-    - Functions for visualization and figure drawing
-- ml/
-    - Fuctions supporting machine learning analysis
-- mri/
-    - Fuctions handling MRI data
-- preproc/
-    - Functions for preprocessing
-- stats/
-    - Fuctions for statistics
-- test/
-    - Test scripts
-- util/
-    - Utility functions
-- setpath.m
-    - Matlab script to set paths to BrainDecoderToolbox2 functions
-- README.md
-    - This file
-- .gitignore
-    - Git related file

 ## For developers